-This morning, a Mormon friend shared with me a post by Rabbi Shmuely Boteach, Are Mormons any weirder than the rest of us?
+This morning, a Mormon friend shared a post by Rabbi Shmuely Boteach, Are Mormons any weirder than the rest of us?
 The article artfully analyzes all religions and how to evaluate them.
-I quote from his article:

 Hence, our concern need not be with a person’s faith in public office.
 It does not matter if he or she is Jewish, Evangelical, Mormon or Muslim.
 What does matter is whether the person’s faith is focused on relating to God and, by extension, caring for God’s children, or whether that person sees the purpose of his or her high station to promote a particular religion.